 - The gross amount of payments you received from the PSE sending you the form

-- Your merchant category code (MCC), is a four-digit number used to classify your business goods or services
+- Your merchant category code (MCC), is a 4-digit number used to classify your business goods or services

 - Your contact information, including your address and phone number